The Wilton Hunt Hounds

 The pack is bred from the modern English Fox hound which originated from outcrosses from the Welsh Fox Hound.

 We are currently breeding hounds specifically for their hunting abilities.
-Mark Hankinson, our ex Master/Huntsman, and James Marshall and Anya Pardoe, through watching hounds working, decide which should be used for breeding.
+The Hound Trusties watch hounds working and decide which should be used for breeding.
 Amongst the attributes they look for are a solid and sound conformation that will lend itself to longevity of service and an ability to cope with the flinty country.
 They also need serious athleticism in order to jump the many wire fences we have in parts of our country.
 One could talk at length about breeding plans and female tail lines, but in short their primary aim would be to continue to breed a level pack of well made hounds which are likely to go the fastest and the furthest for the longest.

 The hounds scenting abilities are obviously one of the most important things which they look for.